 \section{The Active Learning Paradigm}

-The goal of active learning is to label the dataset as informative and effective as possible with a minimal human interactions.
-In our framework, the input for active learning is the embedded data points into the latent space.
-To perform active learning, we follow Algorithm \ref{alg:activelearning}, beginning with training the model on a small already annotated dataset.
+The goal of active learning is to label the most informative data points with a minimal number of human interactions.
+In our framework, the active learning procedure uses the latent representation of the time series data as input.
+To perform active learning, we follow Algorithm \ref{alg:activelearning}, which begins by training the classification model on a small annotated dataset.
 Next, we classify the unlabeled data and calculate the informativeness of each data point according to the chosen query strategy.
-The most informative data point is then queried to an expert and is moved to the annotated set.
+The most informative data point is then queried to be annotated by an expert and is subsequently moved to the annotated set.
 After every query, the classifier is retrained.
 This iterative procedure continues until the allocated budget is spent.